What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Microorganisms associated with vaginal dysbiosis

-A test result alone does not diagnose a condition or determine the best treatment.
+A test result alone does not diagnose a condition or determine the most appropriate management approach.

 Does an Unhealthy Microbiome Mean You Have an Infection?